Deepika Padukone Accidentally Hints At Alia Bhatt-Ranbir Kapoor Getting Married; Covers Up Later!

 Did Deepika Hint At Alia Getting Married?

-Hearing Vijay's words, the 'Padmavat' actress immediately quipped, "She (Alia) is getting married."
+Hearing Vijay's words, the 'Padmaavat' actress immediately quipped, "She (Alia) is getting married."

 Deepika's Revelation Leaves Alia Shocked